 Douglas College > Programs & Courses > General Information > Educational appeals, requests for exception, and formal complaints

 The College provides two formal procedures for students to seek resolutions of disagreements.
 They are the request for exception and complaints procedures.
 They differ in purpose and process.

 Requests for Exceptions are to be submitted no later than four (4) months after the end of the semester.

-Appeals of Educational Decisions must be submitted within four (4) months of the original decision causing the appeal.
+Appeals of Educational Decisions must be submitted within ten (10) business days of receiving the Responsible Administrator's decision.

 The Grade Appeal form and any supporting documents must be submitted to the Responsible Administrator on or before the tenth (10) day of the month following the end of the term in which the grade was awarded (or the first following business day).

 The Educational Policy regarding the Request for Exceptions process is designed to allow students the opportunity to resolve an issue through an informal and/or formal process.
 It is important to review the information below prior to submitting a Request for Exception form:

 The following is the recommended Request for Exceptions procedure:

 The Educational Policy Appeals Committee consists of five members.
 They are the Registrar (chairperson and non-voting), one student, one faculty member, one administrator (voting members) and one counsellor (non-voting)

 Appeals are mechanisms by which students may seek exemption from College policies and decisions such as appealing decisions made by College employees, requesting a waiver of admission requirements, etc. Appeals and supporting documentation must be submitted in writing.The Appeal of Educational Decision form is not available online, and can be picked up at the Office of the Registrar or the Student Affairs and Services office.
 Copies of the appeals package may be forwarded by the Registrar to the Appeals Committee.